- Why take an accelerated class?

 Using a computer at home, work, or a public place, you will log in to class to receive course information, view course content, submit assignments, and have discussions with your instructor and fellow students.
 Read More

-During the summer and fall 2020 semesters, when PGCC campus locations closed due to COVID-19, classes are transitioned to remote instruction.
+During the summer and fall 2020 semesters, when PGCC campus locations closed due to COVID-19, classes transitioned to remote instruction.
 Read More

 Not all online courses offered at PGCC are entirely online.
 We also offer Hybrid/Online courses that have scheduled on-campus meeting dates and times with online course activities.
 The number of on-campus meetings varies - some courses only meet once a month, while others may meet every week.
 Read More

-Regardless of course format, PGCC makes it easy for students to stay on track by communicating with their professors, submitting completed assignments, accessing grades, and more using Blackboard, the College's online course management system.
+Regardless of course format, PGCC makes it easy for students to stay on track by communicating with their professors, submitting completed assignments, accessing grades, and more using Canvas, the College's online course management system.
 Read More